tien-tq200540/DOS-command-Clone-Cs/README.md

   - There are commands that cannot be cloned or do not make much sense when cloned.

 ## Notes:
-- No try-catch-finally for better efficiency.
+- No try-catch-finally statement for better efficiency.
 - Input format:
-  - No double-quotes.
+  - No double-quotes or extra whitespace.
   - File path or directory path.
 - Results may be approximately 80% or more similar compared to the original version.
-- No escape-characters for simplicity.
+- No escape-characters or wildcard characters for simplicity.

-## DOS command list (Progress: 8/60)
+## DOS command list (Progress: 11/60)
 1. <del> DIR - Display a list of files and directories. </del>
 2. <del> COPY - Copy the contents of a text file to another file. </del>
 3. <del> DEL - Delete a file. </del>
 4. <del> MKDIR - Create a new empty directory. </del>
 5. <del> RMDIR - Remove a directory and, if indicated, any subdirectories and files in the directory. </del>
 6. MOVE - Move or rename files and directories.
-7. RENAME - Rename files.
+7. <del> RENAME/REN - Rename a file or a directory. </del>
 8. <del> CLS - Clear the console screen. </del>
 9. <del> TYPE - Display the contents of a text file. </del>
 10. ATTRIB - Change the attributes of files or directories.